9385960/MiniJava/README.md

 ```

-Additionally decision made is to make everything 64 bit even though ints are supposed to be 32 bit.
+Additionally I made the decision make everything 64 bit even though ints are supposed to be 32 bit.
 There is no checking done to make sure this complies with JLS.